fastai/fastcore/README.md

 ## A tour

-fastcore contains many features.
-See the [docs](https://fastcore.fast.ai) for all the details; here's a (somewhat) quick tour of a few higlights.
+`fastcore` contains many features.
+See the [docs](https://fastcore.fast.ai) for all the details, which cover the modules provided:

+- `test`: Simple testing functions
+- `foundation`: Mixins, delegation, composition, and more
+- `utils`: Utility functions to help with functional-style programming, parallel processing, and more
+- `dispatch`: Multiple dispatch methods
+- `transform`: Pipelines of composed partially reversible transformations

+Here's a (somewhat) quick tour of a few higlights, showing examples from each of these modules.

 ### Documentation